Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Jason/README.md

 ## March 13, 2023
 SPI advanced... for a given buffer, transfer them from MCU to FPGA and also get the new buffer where each old byte b is now mapped to f(b), where f is processing function(s) performed on the FPGA.
 Want to minimize the number of SPI_CLK cycles but first, we want correctness... don't want to infinitely loop() either - want to know for sure when we're done so the MCU is in total control over the system.
 Idea: have the FPGA raise a signal when a byte is ready to be sent to the MCU.
 This signal is checked before each SPI transfer when the SS is HIGH (but SPI is still going on), which has the MCU store the received byte in the next position (received pointer points to this) of the array/vector/buffer.
 On falling edge of SS, FPGA lowers the signal.
 Or maybe there's a simpler solution.

-Worked on imaging HDL, expanding SPI
+Worked on imaging HDL and expanding the SPI program right now.

 ## March 15, 2023
-Worked on server -> MCU -> server testing
+Worked on server -> MCU -> server testing to visualize images.

 ## March 16, 2023
-Finished a working version of server -> MCU -> server testing with small imgs only b.c. of memory constraints on ESP8266 (can see image on server)
+Finished a working version of server -> MCU -> server testing with small images only because of memory constraints on ESP8266 (can see image on server).

 ## March 20, 2023
 Today, we met on Discord at around 9:15 PM to discuss the progress on the project.
 Namely, we made sure that we understand the Floyd-Steinberg dithering algorithm on the bytes and how it's implemented in the FPGA project files so far.